Hesperian Health Guides

 Repeat the treatment once a week for 4-6 weeks for the wart to go away completely.
 Keep the sore clean and dry until it heals.
 The woman should not have sex until the sore heals.

-There are now 3 different vaccines for HPV.
-All protect against the 2 types of HPV that cause most of the cervical cancer in the world.
-All can be given to women until age 45, and some can be given to men until age 26.
-It is best to vaccinate boys and girls against HPV before they become sexually active.
+There are vaccines that protect against HPV infection.
+All protect against the types of HPV that cause most of the cervical cancer in the world and the types that cause most genital warts.
+It is best to vaccinate all children and young people against HPV before they become sexually active.